Plant Type

 The plant will consist of two turbines of 110MW each, coupled with a generator to produce electricity from steam.
 It is to be developed in three phases, with the first stage including the development of 70MW.

-Exploration drilling programme encompassing six wells (ML -A1, ML-B1, ML-C1, ML-E1, ML-H1 and ML-H2) was completed by the end of 2013, while well monitoring, data evaluation and reserve calculation were performed in 2014.
+The exploration drilling programme encompassing six wells (ML -A1, ML-B1, ML-C1, ML-E1, ML-H1 and ML-H2) was completed by the end of 2013, while well monitoring, data evaluation and reserve calculation were performed in 2014.

 Steam produced using the heat from the geothermal wells will be separated from the water-dominated resource through ‘flashing’ in steam separators.
 After passing through scrubbers, the steam will be directed to the steam turbine that is coupled to the generator.
 Any further water present in the steam is separated in a separator (brine), before passing through the turbine.
 The steam passing through the turbine will be condensed and re-injected into the reservoir.

-Two bidirectional meters, including a main meter and a check meter, located at the substation of Muara Laboh power plant, will be used to measure the quantity of net electricity to be supplied by the project to the Sumatera grid.
+Two bidirectional meters, including a main meter and check meter, located at the substation of Muara Laboh power plant, will be used to measure the quantity of net electricity to be supplied by the project to the Sumatera grid.

 Sinclair Knight Merz (SKM) was engaged to prepare preliminary engineering and the project development plan.